urbanopt/geojson-modelica-translator/README.rst

 Updating Schemas
 ****************

-There is managed task to automatically pull updated GeoJSON schemas from the `urbanopt-geojson-gem` GitHub project.
+There is managed task to automatically pull updated GeoJSON schemas from the :code:`urbanopt-geojson-gem` GitHub project.
 A developer can run this command by calling

 .. code-block:: bash